- Fostering Regional Economic Development Through Local CIP’s – The SDG Experience

 3. Writing a Good Grant Application, Ontario Ministry of Agriculture, Food and Rural Affairs

-Judy Coward, Agriculture and Rural Economic Development Advisor, Ministry of Agriculture, Food and Rural Affairs
+Heather Candler, Agriculture and Rural Economic Development Advisor, Ontario Ministry of Agriculture, Food and Rural Affairs

 Kim Goodman, Recreation Coordinator, Township of Leeds & Thousand Islands